f117zz5/rpi_config/mosquitto.md

 From link 3 below...

-Add the lines bwllow to the config file:
+Add the lines bellow to the config file:
 ```
 per_listener_settings true
 allow_anonymous false